Immersion in the Holy Spirit

 But he said to them, 'Into what then were you immersed?'
 So they said, 'Into John's immersion'.

 Then Paul said, 'John indeed immersed with an immersion of repentance, saying to the people that they should believe on Him who would come after him, that is, on Christ Jesus.'

 When they heard this, they were immersed in the name of the Lord Jesus.

-The Promise of the Father is for all Disciples to receive.
+How would you answer that question?
+Remember, the Promise of the Father is for all Disciples.